-On December 3, 2021, we entered into a purchase agreement (the "Purchase Agreement with Lincoln Park") and a registration rights agreement (the "Lincoln Park Registration Rights Agreement") with Lincoln Park Capital Fund, LLC ("Lincoln Park").
-Pursuant to the terms of the Purchase Agreement with Lincoln Park, Lincoln Park has agreed to purchase from us up to \$80,000,000 of our common stock (subject to certain limitations) from time to time during the term of the Purchase Agreement.
-Pursuant to the terms of the Lincoln Park Registration Rights Agreement, we filed with the SEC a registration statement to register for resale under the Securities Act the shares that have been or may be issued to Lincoln Park under the Purchase Agreement with Lincoln Park.
+On December 3, 2021, we entered into a purchase agreement (the "2021 Purchase Agreement") and a registration rights agreement with Lincoln Park, pursuant to which Lincoln Park has agreed to purchase from us up to \$80,000,000 of our common stock (subject to certain limitations) from time to time.
+We filed a registration statement to register for resale the shares that have been or may be issued to Lincoln Park under the 2021 Purchase Agreement.

-Pursuant to the terms of the Purchase Agreement with Lincoln Park, at the time we signed the Purchase Agreement with Lincoln Park and the Lincoln Park Registration Rights Agreement, we issued 14,546 shares of common stock to Lincoln Park as consideration for its commitment to purchase shares of our common stock under the Purchase Agreement with Lincoln Park.
+We issued 14,546 shares of common stock to Lincoln Park as consideration for its commitment to purchase shares of our common stock under the 2021 Purchase Agreement with Lincoln Park.
 The commitment shares were valued at \$1.6 million and recorded as an addition to equity for the issuance of the common stock and treated as a reduction to equity as a cost of capital to be raised under the Purchase Agreement with Lincoln Park.

-During the three and six months ended June 30, 2022, we sold 0.1 million and 0.2 million shares, respectively, of common stock under the Purchase Agreement with Lincoln Park, for net proceeds of approximately \$2.0 million and \$6.5 million, respectively.
-No sales occurred in 2023.
+During the nine months ended September 30, 2022, we sold 0.5 million shares of common stock under the 2021 Purchase Agreement with Lincoln Park, for net proceeds of approximately \$8.7 million.
+No sales occurred in 2023, and we may not sell any additional shares under the 2021 Purchase Agreement.